 Streamline processes to increase efficiency

-Most multi-operator ticketing schemes are conducted manually, which are extremely time intensive and prone to errors.
+Often multi-operator ticketing schemes are managed manually, which are extremely time intensive and prone to errors.
 Scheme administrators are reliant on operators providing manual returns, which are then processed centrally.
 In addition to this, the calculations that underpin operator reimbursement are usually performed through a series of spreadsheets compiled by the scheme administrator.

 Due to the size and complexity of these spreadsheets, they can often become difficult to maintain, particularly with the addition of new products or operators.